ietf-ccamp-wg/ietf-ccamp-layer0-types-ext-RFC9093-bis/README.md

 ## Branches
 * **carry-over-ietf-ccamp-layer0-types**: this temporary branch is used for the material that was removed from ietf-layer0-types when it's scope was reduced to spectrum management only.
+* **transponder-model-types**: this temporary branch will be used for developing type defs and groupings that are used in various YANG models that include optical transponders (e.g.: [draft-ietf-ccamp-dwdm-if-param-yang](https://github.com/ietf-ccamp-wg/draft-ietf-ccamp-dwdm-if-param-yang), [draft-ietf-ccamp-optical-impairment-topology-yang](https://github.com/ietf-ccamp-wg/draft-ietf-ccamp-optical-impairment-topology-yang), etc.)

-* **branch-2** (still to be created): (description TBA) Material from the two branches above will ber merged into ietf-ccamp-layer0-types-v2.yang based on conscious desicions .
+Material from the two branches above will ber merged into ietf-ccamp-layer0-types-v2.yang (to be created) on the master branch.

 ## Contributing